kr-colab/disperseNN2/docs/source/usage.rst

 		python disperseNN2.py \
                        --out temp_wd/output_dir \
 		       --preprocess \
-                       --num_samples 10 \
+                       --n 10 \
 		       --num_snps 5000 \
-		       --n 10 \
-		       --seed 1 \
 		       --tree_list Examples/tree_list1.txt \
-		       --target_list Examples/target_list1.txt
+		       --target_list Examples/target_list1.txt \
+		       --empirical Examples/VCFs/halibut \
+		       --seed 1

 - ``--out``: output directory
 - ``--preprocess``: this flag tells ``disperseNN2`` to preprocess the training data
-- ``--num_samples``: this is the number of independent samples to take from each tree sequence; the total training set will be the number of simulated tree sequences :math:`\times` the number of samples from each.
+- ``--n``: sample size
 - ``--num_snps``: the number of SNPs to use as input for the CNN
-- ``--n``: sample size
+- ``--tree_list``: path to a list of filepaths to the tree sequences
+- ``--target_list``: path to list of filepaths to .txt files with the target values
+- ``--empirical``: prefix for the empirical locations.
+This includes the path, but without the filetype suffix, ".locs".
 - ``--seed``: random number seed

-- ``--tree_list Examples/tree_list1.txt``: list of filepaths to the tree sequences
-- ``--target_list Examples/target_list1.txt``: list of filepaths to .txt files with the target values
+Individuals are sampled near the empirical sample locations, to make the simulation as realistic as possible.

-The preprocessing step can be parallelized to some extent: a single command preprocesses all simulations serially by taking one sample of genotypes from each dataset, so independent commands can be used with different random number seeds to take multiple, pseudo-independent samples from each simulation.
+The preprocessing step can be parallelized to some extent: a single command preprocesses all simulations serially by taking one sample of genotypes from each dataset.
+Independent commands can be used with different random number seeds to take multiple, pseudo-independent samples from each simulation.

 The preprocessed data are saved in the directory specified by ``--out``; Subsequent outputs will also be saved in this folder.